 As we approach February 5, the anniversary of my snowboarding crash, I'm thinking about my life before my accident, my life after, and everything in between.
-Looking back at these past 11 years, I've learned so much and I'm so grateful for those moments in time that set my life on this course.
+Looking back at these past 11 years paralysis and life in a wheelchair, I've learned so much and I'm so grateful for those moments in time that set my life on this course.
 One of those pivoting moments for me being the day I chose to get back on the slopes again...this time on a monoski.

 As AJ and I pulled up to Snowbird Ski Resort, I took a deep breath and headed up to the office for Wasatch Adaptive Sports (WAS), the nonprofit I was beginning this new adventure with.
 I was introduced to my instructor, Peter, and a volunteer, Dave, who seemed like the happiest, jolliest man I had ever met in a ski suit.
 And then, there she was, the yellow Yeti, one of the smallest monoskis they had, and what do ya know--she fit me just right.
 It was honestly bittersweet to not strap on my snow boots, but instead to be strapped into something much bigger...a monoski.

-Ski lessons with Peter are some the most amazing and uplifting experiences.
+Ski lessons with Peter are some of the most amazing and uplifting experiences.

 That crash put my life on a totally different course than I ever imagined for myself.
 Getting back up on the slopes seemed a little risky and made some people wonder if I had lost my mind with the crash to even think about doing it again.
 Sometimes, the challenges seem so overwhelming that we don't know what to do or even if we can move on, but we must be brave and keep on trying one day at a time for good things are coming.
 It's doing these things like getting back on the slopes, little by little, day by day that show us that we embody great strength inside and we can do hard things.
 Not all was lost with my legs, and even though the snowboarding part of me was gone, this new monoskiing me is still capable, strong, evolving, and more refined.
 I learned to never let the fear of crashing keep me from getting on the slopes because the joy of the ride is so, so worthwhile.
 I'm grateful for those moments that I was brave enough to get back on the slopes.
 Because of it, I realized firsthand that “The flower that blooms in adversity is the most rare and beautiful of all” (shout out to my girl, Mulan!).
 We are more resilient than we think and we are better because we keep on getting back on the slopes again.
 And, since getting on the slopes again, my life has gotten 10x more exciting!